At a Glance

 Difficulty: This is a physically challenging hike.
 Though the trail is reasonably maintained and navigation isn’t difficult, the elevation profile is brutal.
 The climb up from Devil’s Junction to Devil’s Dome, if going clockwise, is 5000 feet in ~6 miles!
 Going the other direction isn’t much better.
 That said, fit hikers or those willing to take it slow and steady will likely manage fine.
 The scree trail below Devil’s Pass gives some hikers pause, but with a little care it shouldn’t pose much of a hazard.

 When to hike: Parts of the trail can hold snow until fairly late in the summer.
 Starting after at least mid-July is recommended to avoid significant snow travel, and August is ideal.
+September can be very nice (fewer mosquitoes) if the weather is stable.

 Permits and Campsite Reservations